impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 # All the fields!
 ```

-I successfully reproduce the behavior of the exact same commands in my `bash` terminal:
+I successfully reproduce the behavior of the exact same commands in my Bash terminal:

 ```
 bash-3.2$ echo one two | awk '{print $1}'